Liquid nitrogen wash: Principle of operation

+Advantages in combination with Rectisol process

-The Liquid Nitrogen Wash is especially favorable when combined with the Rectisol Wash Unit.
-The combination and advantageous interconnections between a Rectisol Wash Unit and a Liquid Nitrogen Wash lead to smaller equipment and better operability.
+The liquid nitrogen wash is especially favorable when combined with the Rectisol Wash Unit.
+The combination and advantageous interconnections between a Rectisol Wash Unit and a liquid nitrogen wash lead to smaller equipment and better operability.

 The gas coming from the Rectisol Wash Unit can be sent to the Liquid Nitrogen Wash at low temperature (directly from the methanol absorber without being warmed up).
 Since part of the purified gas is reheated in the Rectisol Wash Unit, small fluctuations in flow and temperatures can easily be compensated leading to best operability.

-To improve the hydrogen recovery, an integrated hydrogen recycle from the Liquid Nitrogen Wash to the Rectisol Wash Unit can be installed, which uses the already existing recycle compressor of the Rectisol Wash Unit to recycle the hydrogen-rich flash gas from the Liquid Nitrogen Wash back into the feed gas of the Rectisol Wash Unit.
+To improve the hydrogen recovery, an integrated hydrogen recycle from the liquid nitrogen wash to the Rectisol Wash Unit can be installed, which uses the already existing recycle compressor of the Rectisol Wash Unit to recycle the hydrogen-rich flash gas from the liquid nitrogen wash back into the feed gas of the Rectisol Wash Unit.
 This leads to extremely high hydrogen recovery rates without any further equipment.